Workplace Safety & Ergonomics Hub

 - Spotlight on Production Basics RTW and C-Leg Workbenches

-What Workplace Safety Procedures and Best Practices Apply to Manufacturing and Cleanroom Environments?
+What Workplace Safety Procedures Apply to Manufacturing and Cleanroom Environments?

 Manufacturing and cleanroom safety requires layered controls — engineering controls (ventilation, ESD grounding, spill containment), administrative controls (SOPs, training, floor marking), and PPE working together.
-The most common safety failures in these environments are ESD compliance gaps, inadequate spill control for flammable chemicals, FOD (Foreign Object Debris) that causes equipment damage or product contamination, and floor marking that is absent, faded, or non-standard.
+The most common safety failures are ESD compliance gaps, inadequate spill control for flammable chemicals, FOD contamination, and floor marking that is absent, faded, or non-standard.
 A documented safety program with regular audits is the only reliable way to maintain compliance and prevent incidents.

 - Cleanroom safety procedures and products